Road accident deaths

 Six states were responsible for over half of all the road accident fatalities in 2022 - Uttar Pradesh, Maharashtra, Madhya Pradesh, Tamil Nadu, Rajasthan and Karnataka.
 However, proportionate to their populations, Tamil Nadu, Telangana, and Chhattisgarh have the highest accident rates.

-In Bihar and West Bengal, more than half of the road accident deaths involved pedestrians.
-Meanwhile, in Goa, Chhattisgarh, and Tamil Nadu, over half of road accident deaths involve two-wheelers.
+While broad national patterns hold at the state level as well, there are some state-level variations.
+In Bihar and West Bengal, for instance, more than half of the road accident deaths involved pedestrians.
+Meanwhile, in Goa, Chhattisgarh, and Tamil Nadu, over half of road accident deaths involved two-wheelers.

 Urban versus rural disparities

 Approximately six out of ten road accidents occur in rural areas, and these regions account for seven out of ten fatalities.
-Since 2014, the number of fatalities in rural areas has been steadily rising, whereas urban areas have shown relatively stable numbers.
+Since 2014, the number of fatalities in rural areas has been steadily rising (except for a slight dip during the pandemic when lockdowns reduced mobility), whereas urban areas have shown a slight declining trend.

 Causes of road accidents

-Traffic violations were associated with a majority of road accident fatalities in India.[8]
-The leading cause was overspeeding, involved in 7 out of every 10 fatalities.
+Traffic violations were associated with a majority of road accident fatalities in India.[9]
+The leading cause was overspeeding, involved in seven out of every ten fatalities.
 Other common violations included drunken driving or drug consumption, driving on the wrong side, jumping red lights, and using mobile phones while driving.

 Tamil Nadu records one of the highest shares of two-wheeler fatalities in India, accounting for 15% of all such deaths nationwide.
 The state also leads in fatalities involving the non-use of helmets.
 Of approximately 11,000 two-wheeler road accident fatalities in Tamil Nadu, over 7,500 involved individuals - both riders and passengers - who were not wearing helmets.